A deep surrogate approach to efficient Bayesian inversion in PDE and integral equation models: A deep learning approach for integral equations

-We now extend the deep learning approaches described in the previous section to the solution of integral equations, which so far have received less attention in the literature.
-Motivated by (\ref{firstkind},\ref{inteq}), we begin by defining the function
+We now extend the deep learning approaches described in the previous section to the solution of integral equations, which so far have not been discussed in the literature.
+Our novel methodology allows the computation of approximate solutions to the parametric forward problems for these models.